RyKaj/Documentation/InfrastructureArchitecture/Scheduler-Agent-Supervisor-Pattern.md

     for ensuring that the steps in this workflow are performed in the right order.
-As each step is performed, the Scheduler records the state of the workflow, such as \"step not yet started,\" \"step running,\" or \"step completed.\" The state information should also include an upper limit of the time allowed for the step to finish, called the complete-by time.
+As each step is performed, the Scheduler records the state of the workflow, such as \"step not yet started,\" \"step running,\" or \"step completed."
+The state information should also include an upper limit of the time allowed for the step to finish, called the complete-by time.
 If a step requires access to a remote service or resource, the Scheduler invokes the appropriate Agent,